 Gaby Heuft - Member

-Gabe has been working in the community sector since her arrival as a migrant from Germany in the early 1980s.
-Originally from a teaching background, she holds a BA in Humanities as well as a post-graduate degree in Social Planning.
-Gaby has a broad range of experiences working with recently arrived migrants and refugees.
-Over the years she has worked with the Indo-Chinese-Refugee Association, the Brisbane Migrant Resource Centre, Refugee Health Network and MultiLinks Complex Case Management and Community Settlement Support.
+Gaby’s own migration background has led her to work in the refugee and migrant sector since her arrival in the early 1980s.
+Her educational background is in teaching and she holds a BA in Humanities as well as a post-graduate degree in Social Planning.
+Gaby has a long history of working with diverse cultural communities in a variety of positions including the Indo-Chinese Refugee Association, the Brisbane Migrant Resource Centre, the Refugee Claimants Support Centre, Refugee Health Network, MultiLink’s Complex Case Management & Community Settlement Program, and most recently as a Multicultural Advisor with BlueCare.
+She is also a core team member establishing the Queensland Community Alliance.

 Mandy Cox - Member

 Mandy has worked in Brisbane for 30 years mainly in the non government sector in multicultural program and community development positions.
 She has a Bachelor of Social Work and has served as a member of the Refugee Support Group at Communify, Board of Women’s Health Qld Wide, Milperra High School Advisory Council, Sudanese Women’s Project Reference Group, Royal Woman's Hospital Consultative Committee (consumer representative) and the Brisbane Immigration Transit Accommodation Reference group.
 Mandy brings knowledge of multicultural settlement and the health sector as well as experience with cross cultural community engagement, project management and partnership development.

 Chris Dougherty - Member

 Chris brings seven years experience managing NGO operations in Human Resources, Finance and Information Technology as well a number of years working with Boards on governance frameworks and policies.
-His current role as HR & Administration manager with the Ethnic Communities Council of Queensland and his four years experience with the mental health organisation, Richmond Fellowship, equip Chris with a valuable perspective.
+His two years as HR & Administration manager with the Ethnic Communities Council of Queensland and four years with the mental health organisation, Richmond Fellowship, equip Chris with a valuable perspective.
 He also brings a level of business acumen that is appropriate to ensure the sustainability of Harmony Place.